nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

   * particles ( optional )
   * sound ( optional )
 * Go to your addons/sourcemod/scripting/ folder.
-* Compile drag and drop store.sp to compile.exe
+* Compile drag and drop store.sp or store_combined to compile.exe
-* Find store.smx inside compiled folder which created in the same directory.
+* Find store.smx/store_combined inside compiled folder which created in the same directory.
-* Drag store.smx to addons/sourcemod/plugins or addons/sourcemod/plugins/(your_new_sub_folder_for_store) (optional)
+* Drag store.smx/store_combined to addons/sourcemod/plugins or addons/sourcemod/plugins/(your_new_sub_folder_for_store) (optional).
-* Do the same way with module store_item_, store_gamble_, store_misc_ (Some module cannot work for some game please head to the <game_name>_modules in the same directory)
+* Do the same way with module store_item_, store_gamble_, store_misc_ (Some module cannot work for some game please head to the <game_name>_modules in the same directory).
+* Only install what module you want to use.
-* Drag the compiled .smx module to the plugins/ folder
+* Drag the compiled .smx module to the plugins/ folder.
 * Edit addons/sourcemod/configs/store/items.txt for your store items/menu.
 * Run the server and check for error logs.